 07 of 09

-Loon Mountain in Lincoln, New Hampshire, offers not only a spectacular, scenic, 1.5 mile gondola ride this fall but plenty of adventure when you reach the summit.
+Loon Mountain in Lincoln, New Hampshire, offers not only a spectacular, scenic, 1.5-mile gondola ride this fall but plenty of adventure when you reach the summit.
 Explore glacial caves, turn the kids loose at the mountaintop playground and, best of all, get great foliage photos from the four-story observation tower.
-The gondola runs daily through October 14.
+The gondola runs daily through the first half of October.
 On weekends, you can opt for the Up & Away Pass, which includes not only unlimited gondola rides but zip lining, wall climbing, bungee trampolining and a two-hour mountain bike rental.
 For an additional charge, the Super Adventure pass includes admission to Loon's Aerial Forest Adventure Park.
 To get to Loon, drive 3 miles on 1-93 and take exit 32 at the western end of Kancamagus Highway

 08 of 09